German minister: It's our duty to help Lufthansa, think we can reach consensus

-BERLIN, June 22 (Reuters) - German Finance Minister Olaf Scholz said on Monday he thought consensus could be achieved on Lufthansa as a showdown between its biggest shareholder and the German government looms over the terms of a 9 billion euro ($10.09 billion) bailout.
+BERLIN (Reuters) - German Finance Minister Olaf Scholz said on Monday he thought consensus could be achieved on Lufthansa (LHAG.DE) as a showdown between its biggest shareholder and the German government looms over the terms of a 9 billion euro ($10.09 billion) bailout.

 “We have had a very good discussion and we developed a very good proposal together with the Lufthansa management and the council and we also agreed with the European Union so I think discussing about the proposal, which is what we do - just making clear what it is about - could organise the consensus,” Scholz said via videolink at the Frankfurt Finance Summit.